-One tactic is to understand what time your followers are most active on Twitter, and schedule your tweets accordingly to improve the odds that your tweets will reach your audience.
+It is crucial to understand what time your followers are most active on Twitter, and schedule your tweets accordingly.
+This will improve the odds that your tweets will actually reach your audience.

-Experiment with tweeting at various times on the weekend to see if your updates get more engagement in the form of replies, favourites or retweets.
-Free social media account management tools to schedule your tweets are Hootsuite and Buffer.
+Experiment with tweeting on various days of the week to see when your updates get more engagement in the form of replies, favourites or retweets.
+Consider using free social media account management tools to schedule your tweets, such as Hootsuite and Buffer.

 3. Find You Business’ Best Time to Tweet

-Try using SocialBro and Tweriod to determine when your Twitter followers are online.
+Try using Tweriod to determine when your Twitter followers are online.
 Based on the results, experiment with scheduling your tweets during the days and times you have the most followers online.